A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 If you have several years of experience in your field, a resume summary is usually a stronger choice.
 It highlights your accomplishments and shows the impact you’ve already made.

-When you should use a resume objective
+When should you use a resume objective?

 Here are the times when including your resume objective makes the most sense: